Below Deck Cast — Where Are They All Now? (2026)

 Captain Sandy Yawn — The Franchise’s Other Pillar

-Sandy launched her own leadership and motivational speaking platform after her highest-profile Mediterranean seasons.
-She has delivered keynote addresses at maritime industry conferences — not just general business events — specifically targeting women in professional maritime roles.
-She co-authored leadership content and has been publicly vocal about addiction recovery, sobriety advocacy, and mental health, subjects she discussed openly during her time on the show.
-In 2024 and into 2025, she appeared at several women-in-yachting panels at events in Antibes and Fort Lauderdale, which the yachting trade press covered, even when the entertainment press didn’t.
+In 2026, Sandy is still one of the most professionally active alumni the franchise has produced.
+She launched her own leadership and motivational speaking platform after her highest-profile Mediterranean seasons — keynote addresses at maritime industry conferences specifically targeting women in professional maritime roles, not just generic business events.
+She co-authored leadership content, has been vocal about addiction recovery and sobriety advocacy — subjects she discussed openly on-screen — and appeared at women-in-yachting panels in Antibes and Fort Lauderdale throughout 2024 and into 2025.
+The yachting trade press covered those.
+Entertainment press didn’t.
 She’s also been linked to a Below Deck production return in a consulting capacity, though her on-screen role has evolved significantly from the hands-on captain she was in early Mediterranean seasons.

 Kate Chastain — From Chief Stew to Media Personality